Passeriformes / Phylloscopidae / Phylloscopus

 Distribution & Habitat

-Breeds across central and eastern China in evergreen broadleaf forest zones with lush undergrowth, typically in bushes and small trees in recently cleared areas.
-The breeding range is scattered.
-It is a migratory species, spending the non-breeding season in southern Myanmar, Thailand, Cambodia, southern Vietnam, and southern China.
-The species has been recorded in southern China outside the breeding range from early September to early October, in Thailand during mid-September, and in southern Vietnam in late September.
-Non-breeding birds remain in southern Myanmar until mid-April, with return to Chinese breeding grounds by late April.
+Breeds in scattered areas across central and eastern China within evergreen broadleaf forest zones and lush undergrowth.
+Migrates during winter to southern Myanmar, Thailand, Cambodia, southern Vietnam, and southern China.
+Non-breeding individuals have been observed in southern China from early September to early October, in Thailand during mid-September, in southern Vietnam in late September, and in southern Myanmar up until mid-April.

 Behavior & Ecology